emma-martin/e-s3-evaluacion-final-emma-martin/README.md

 #### Resources

-This project is made using [React App](https://github.com/facebook/create-react-app) and is styled with Sass.
+This project is made using [React App](https://github.com/facebook/create-react-app) and is styled with SASS.